-The Computational Intelligence research group has a primary focus in the three related areas of evolutionary algorithms, probabilistic modelling, and parallel computing.
+The Computational Intelligence research group has a primary focus in the three related areas of evolutionary algorithms, data mining, probabilistic modelling, and parallel computing.

 The aims of the group are:

 - to apply intelligent algorithms to solve learning and/or optimisation problems

 - to develop improved or novel intelligent algorithms

 - to contribute to the theoretical understanding of computational intelligence.

 This research has application in areas such as: